predsci/DICE-3.1-BSVE/README.md

-# DICE-3.1-BSVE
+# DICE 3.0
-A Tool for Global Direct and Vector Borne Disease Modeling
+## A Tool for Global Direct and Vector Borne Disease Modeling

+# DICE-3.0-BSVE